-Citing fees, Humana and Blue Shield units drop credit option to pay premiums
+Citing fees, Humana and some Blue Shield units have dropped the pay-by-credit-card option

 Your heart may skip a beat if you find out you can no longer use your credit card to pay your health insurance premiums.